algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 ##### Your Repository Was Deleted

-If your algorithm's Bitbucket repository was deleted, Bitbucket does not have a mechanism for restoring.
+If your algorithm's Bitbucket Cloud repository was deleted, Bitbucket Cloud does not have a mechanism for restoring.
 It is essential that both the repository's access key and webhooks remain in place, otherwise we will not be able to pull your source code, or know when you make changes.

 ##### Your Repository's Webhook Needs to be Restored

 We depend on webhooks to notify us when changes have occurred to your algorithm's repository.
-To restore your webhook within Bitbucket, first locate the webhook URL.
-This can be found on your algorithm's settings page by clicking 'View Details' under 'Bitbucket Webhook'.
+To restore your webhook within Bitbucket Cloud, first locate the webhook URL.
+This can be found on your algorithm's settings page by clicking 'View Details' under 'Bitbucket Cloud Webhook'.

 You will then be presented with a modal, from which you can copy the webhook URL.

-Once you've found this value, visit your algorithm's repository on Bitbucket and click on the Settings tab.
+Once you've found this value, visit your algorithm's repository on Bitbucket Cloud and click on the Settings tab.
 Click 'Webhooks' on the left side, and you'll be able to restore your webhook by entering the webhook URL.

 #### FAQ

-__I'd like to reuse an existing Bitbucket repository for my algorithm.
+__I'd like to reuse an existing Bitbucket Cloud repository for my algorithm.
 Is this possible?__

-At this time we are only able to use new, purpose-created repositories for Bitbucket-backed algorithms, which Algorithmia itself creates and provisions.
+At this time we are only able to use new, purpose-created repositories for Bitbucket Cloud-backed algorithms, which Algorithmia itself creates and provisions.

-__Can I rename or move the Bitbucket repository that backs my algorithm?__
+__Can I rename or move the Bitbucket Cloud repository that backs my algorithm?__

 Yes!
 Upon any change to your repository's name or owner we receive a webhook which we will use to update our system to point to the new repository address.

-__I revoked access to the Algorithmia's Bitbucket OAuth application, and now none of the repositories I created can build!__
+__I revoked access to the Algorithmia's Bitbucket Cloud OAuth application, and now none of the repositories I created can build!__

-When you revoke access to an OAuth app, Bitbucket automatically revokes both your token and any access keys you may have created via the OAuth app.
+When you revoke access to an OAuth app, Bitbucket Cloud automatically revokes both your token and any access keys you may have created via the OAuth app.
 To fix your algorithms, simply [follow the instructions above](#your-repositorys-access-key-was-removed) on restoring access keys to a repository.